kfgarrity/TightlyBound.jl/docs/src/ug_run.md

 ## **Create a crystal object**

 Consists of lattice vectors, atomic positions, and atom types.
-Current units are Bohr only, this will change.

 ```@example 1
 using TightlyBound
-A = [4.0 4.0 0.0;4.0 0.0 4.0;0.0 4.0 4.0];
+A = [2.1 2.1 0.0;2.1 0.0 2.1;0.0 2.1 2.1];
 pos = [0.0 0.0 0.0];
 types =        ["Al"];
 fcc_al = makecrys(A, pos, types)
 ```
+Current default units are Angstrom and eV.
+You can change the global units to atomic units with `set_units(both="atomic")` if you prefer.

 Alternatively, you can read the positions from a simple POSCAR or Quantum Espresso input file.